kenjinp/hello-worlds/apps/docs/docs/getting-started/installation.md

 # Installation

+`hello-worlds` is essentially a set of npm packages.
+If you're familiar with js, you'll be right at home.

 ## Requirements

 We make use of web-workers (for now).
 Therefore you'll require a bundler, such as `webpack` or `vite`, or `esbuild`.
 More on this in the next section.

-### Packages
+## Packages

-`hello-worlds` is essentially a set of npm packages.
-If you're familiar with js, you'll be right at thome.

 You'll need `three.js` installed, as it is a peer dependency.
 If you plan to use the `@react-three/fiber` react library, you'll also want to install `@hello-worlds/react`